open/close all folders

-- In Ben 10: Omniverse, Malware was this to Khyber The Huntsman.
-But it turned out that was the Big Bad all along, while Khyber was just his Dragon.
+- In Ben 10: Omniverse, Malware was this to Khyber the Huntsman.
+But it turned out that he was the Big Bad all along, while Khyber was just his Dragon.
 Malware comes back on the grid five years after being apparently defeated by Ben.

 - Fire Lord Sozin was the one who began the war of conquest that dominates the series, but by the time the series begins, he's long dead of old age, and the Fire Nation is ruled by his grandson, Fire Lord Ozai.

 - Also Sozin's son, Azulon.
 We don't know much about his actions during the war, but he was nasty enough to order Ozai to murder his own son, Zuko when Ozai ticked him off.
 He also ordered the extermination of the waterbenders in the Southern Water Tribe resulting in Katara's mother's death, and Hama's corruption.

-- Hama is this to Yakone, his sons, and any other bloodbending criminal.
+- Having created bloodbending, Hama is this to Yakone, his sons, and any other bloodbending criminal.